Electrical Code for Garage GFI Outlets and Receptacles

 Garage Electrical Wiring for Outlets and Lighting

-Application: Electrical Circuit Wiring.
+Application: Electrical Circuit Wiring in a Residential Garage.

 Tools Required: Basic Electricians Pouch Hand Tools and a Voltage Tester.